nnamanx/tank-robot-pathfinding-using-a-star-and-greedy-search/README.md

 - **A* Algorithm** – Balances actual movement cost and heuristic estimates to find the shortest path.
 - **Greedy Best-First Search** – Focuses solely on the heuristic, making fast but sometimes suboptimal decisions.

-From just an **Arduino, a gyroscope, and a handful of wires**, we built this smart navigation system from scratch! 🚀
+From just an **Arduino, a gyroscope, and a handful of wires**, we built this smart navigation system from scratch!

 ---

 ## 📜 Features
 ✔️ **Autonomous Pathfinding** – The tank finds its way from start to goal.
-✔️ **Obstacle Avoidance** – Detects and maneuvers around obstacles.
 ✔️ **Algorithm Comparison** – Tests A* vs. Greedy Best-First Search for efficiency.
 ✔️ **Arduino-Controlled** – Powered by an **Arduino Uno** and sensors.